sullystuff/wxmr-frontend/README.md

 1. Connect your Solana wallet
 2. Switch to the "Solana -> Monero" tab
 3. Enter amount and your XMR address
+4. Review the 0.1% Solana -> Monero fee and receive preview
+5. Enable exact receive if you want to pay the fee on top and receive the entered amount
-4. Click "Bridge to Monero"
+6. Click "Bridge to Monero"
-5. Your XMR on Solana will be burned
+7. Your XMR on Solana will be burned
-6. XMR will be sent to your address
+8. XMR will be sent to your address

 ### Swapping